-- 80. The refreshed Parking Standard & Travel Plan SPD has an A1 Retail cycle parking standard of 1 space for every 400sq.m of Gfa for staff and 1 space for every 500sq.m for customers.
-Also facilities over 200sq.m Gfa should provide a minimum of 2 cycle spaces and a shower facility.
-The development shows 28 cycle parking spaces.
-As these should be secure, well lit and undercover, a condition showing the design of cycle shelters is required. - 81.
+- spaces.
+As these should be secure, well lit and undercover, a condition showing the design of cycle shelters is required. - 79.
 The refreshed Parking Standards SPD, paragraph 9.5 requires that 5% of all parking spaces in commercial or non-residential developments are covered with electric charging points.
 This requires provision of 21 electric vehicle charging points.
 Given this relatively new technology, this amount of spaces would seem a little excessive.
-From an air quality perspective, as per the last application (P12/0666), the Council is prepared to accept a lower number of 6 electric charging points with provision for additional points at a later stage if and when demand increases.
-This can be secured by condition. - 82.
+From an air quality perspective, the Council is prepared to accept a lower number of 6 electric charging points with provision for additional points at a later stage if and when demand increases.
+This can be secured by condition. - 80.
 The accompanying Travel Plan seeks to promote sustainable travel to and from the proposed development.
 The key objectives of the Travel Plan are to reduce the need to travel by car, improve travel choice by enhancing and promoting sustainable and healthy modes of transport, and to create an awareness of and promote the Travel Plan as early as possible.
 A number of measures along with timescales are put forward to meet these objectives.
-Onsite parking facilities for cycles, motorcycles and electric cars would encourage contribute toward this. - 83.
-BCCS Policies CSP4 and TRAN4 seek the provision of easy access by walking, cycling and public transport to centres and a permeable street network with pedestrian priority that gives maximum freedom of movement, and Policy.
-Saved UDP Policy DD1 requires that development proposals should provide pedestrian routes that make movement easier through and within the built up area.
+Onsite parking facilities for cycles, motorcycles and electric cars would encourage contribute toward this. - 81.BCCS Policies CSP4 and TRAN4 seek the provision of easy access by walking, cycling and public transport to centres and a permeable street network with pedestrian priority that gives maximum freedom of movement, and Policy.
+Saved UDP Policy DD1 requires that development proposals should provide pedestrian routes that make movement easier through and within the built up area. - 82.
+Dedicated pedestrian walkways and pedestrian crossing points are provided throughout the car park, providing direct, safe and convenient routes to the Store entrance.
+Pedestrians can gain access to the site at multiple locations, principally from the Stallings Lane frontage. - 83.
+Pedestrian access can also be gained at the west of the Site, off Hawkeswell Drive.

-- 84. Dedicated pedestrian walkways and pedestrian crossing points are provided throughout the car park, providing direct, safe and convenient routes to the Store entrance.
-Pedestrians can gain access to the site at multiple locations, principally from the Stallings Lane frontage. - 85.
-Pedestrian access can also be gained at the west of the site, off Hawkeswell Drive.
 A dedicated pedestrian walkway links with pedestrian crossing points through the car park.
-This route will be of particular use for linked trip making with the Charterfields shopping centre and also pedestrian trips from the substantial residential area to the west of the store. - 86.
+This route will be of particular use for linked trip making with the Charterfields shopping centre and also pedestrian trips from the substantial residential area to the west of the store. - 84.
 The implementation of a new traffic light system at the junction would improve highway safety, more than ample parking is provided on site, improvements are made for pedestrian connectivity and the site is supported by a Travel Plan which aims to encourage travel by sustainable modes of transport.
 The development would be in accordance with BCCS Policies CSP4, TRAN2, TRAN4, TRAN5 and Saved UDP Policies DD1 and DD4 are complied with.